mohamadsalama102/mohamadsalama102/README.md

 `DOTNET DEVELOPER - SAHABSOFT · FULL-TIME - Jan 2023 - Present`

-- Developing small- and large-scale desktop back-end services.
+-	I Recently involved in the transition of legacy desktop systems to web-based platforms using ASP.NET Core, contributing to architecture design, code refactoring, and API development.
-- Troubleshooting, repairing defects and maintaining existing products.
+-	Designed and developed scalable desktop applications and back-end services.
-- Identify issues and make necessary modifications.
+-	Fixed software bugs and enhanced performance of existing systems.
-- Adjusted software parameters to boost performance and incorporate new features.
+-	Collaborated with stakeholders to understand and implement new features.

-`Skills: DevExpress, Microsoft SQL Server LINQ, OOP, EF core, WinForms, Entity Framework`
+`Skills: DevExpress, Microsoft SQL Server LINQ, MediatR, FluentValidation, AutoMapper, OOP, EF core, WinForms, Entity Framework, Xunit, Moq `

 `FREELANCE – IN REMOTE WEBSITE- 2018 - Present`
 - Analyzed requirements and designed, developed, and implemented software applications for multiple websites.